-Further, with respect to our 2014 and prior taxable years, in order for distributions made by the Predecessor to have been counted as satisfying the annual distribution requirements for REITs and to provide it with a dividends paid deduction, its distributions must not have been "preferential dividends."
-A dividend is not a preferential dividend if that distribution is (1) pro rata among all outstanding shares within a particular class and (2) in accordance with the preferences among different classes of shares as set forth in the REIT's organizational documents.
+Further, with respect to our 2014 and prior taxable years, in order for distributions to have been counted as satisfying the annual distribution requirements for REITs and to provide us with a dividends paid deduction, our distributions must not have been "preferential dividends."
+A dividend is not a preferential dividend if that distribution is (1) pro rata among all outstanding shares within a particular class and (2) in accordance with the preferences among different classes of shares as set forth in our organizational documents.
 For taxable years beginning after December 31, 2014, the preferential dividend rule does not apply to publicly offered REITs.
-The Predecessor was and we are a publicly offered REIT.
-Thus, so long as we continue to qualify as a publicly offered REIT, the preferential dividend rule does not apply to the Predecessor's taxable years from 2015 and our taxable years.
+We are a publicly offered REIT.
+Thus, so long as we continue to qualify as a publicly offered REIT, the preferential dividend rule does not apply to our 2015 and subsequent taxable years.
 However, subsidiary REITs we may own from time to time may not be publicly offered REITs and the preferential dividend rules would apply to such subsidiary REITs, although the IRS has issued multiple private letter rulings, which may not be relied upon as precedent, that a subsidiary REIT that meets certain conditions may be treated as a publicly offered REIT for these purposes.